Exceptionally preserved fossils

 Figure 5.
 The notostracan (‘tadpole shrimp’) Chenops from the Cretaceous of China.

-Postdoc Marc Laflamme (now Assistant Professor at the University of Toronto, Mississauga), in contrast, has investigated the preservation of some of the oldest large organisms, the enigmatic frond-like fossils that abound in some late Precambrian (Ediacaran) assemblages, notably at Mistaken Point in Newfoundland.
+Former postdoc Marc Laflamme (now at the University of Toronto, Mississauga), in contrast, investigated the preservation of some of the oldest large organisms, the enigmatic frond-like fossils that abound in some late Precambrian (Ediacaran) assemblages, notably at Mistaken Point in Newfoundland.
 He was among the first to section specimens to establish their three-dimensional form.
 Maps of the bulbous holdfast that anchored the fronds in the sediment show a concentration of elements representing the position of a microbial film or mat that enveloped the structure (microbial mats were common in the Ediacaran seas as grazing invertebrates had yet to evolve).
 Intriguingly our analyses also revealed that the sediment within the holdfasts is distinctive in composition indicating that the organism itself may have incorporated sediment to provide ballast!
-Laflamme’s preliminary laboratory experiments with graduate student Simon Darroch showed how microbial films may have generated the ‘death masks’ that resulted in the preservation of Ediacaran fossils.
+Laflamme’s preliminary laboratory experiments with former graduate student Simon Darroch (now at Vanderbilt University) showed how microbial films may have generated the ‘death masks’ that resulted in the preservation of Ediacaran fossils.
 Their study of populations of frond-like Ediacaran taxa from Mistaken Point in Newfoundland showed that they reproduced continually, lacking the seasonal trigger afforded by the escalation of zooplankton in the Cambrian.

 Jakob Vinther demonstrated that structures on fossilized feathers and fur, previously interpreted as preserved decay bacteria, are melanosomes, the organelles that synthesize melanin.
 This led to our discovery, with Rick Prum, Professor in Ecology and Evolutionary Biology, of iridescent structures in a feather from the Eocene of Messel, Germany and, with a larger team of collaborators, to the color reconstruction of the plumage of a feathered dinosaur, Anchiornis from the Jurassic of China.
-Former postdoc Maria McNamara (now Lecturer in Geology at University College Cork in Ireland) extended research on color preservation to encompass fossil insects, including the fabulous shiny jewel beetles from Messel and other Tertiary lake deposits (Fig. 6) and much rarer examples of fossil butterflies.
+Former postdoc Maria McNamara (now at University College Cork in Ireland) extended research on color preservation to encompass fossil insects, including the fabulous shiny jewel beetles from Messel and other Tertiary lake deposits (Fig. 6) and much rarer examples of fossil butterflies.
 Her work has illuminated important aspects of the anatomy, preservation, evolution and function of colour in feathers and insects.
 Through exceptional preservation, ancient animals can show their true colors!

 Figure 6.
 A chrysomelid beetle from the Eocene of Eckfeld, Germany.
 The color is structural in origin.